onqtam/headjack/docs/why/SYSTEM.md

 > "World War III is a guerrilla information war with no division between military and civilian participation." - [Marshall McLuhan](https://www.azquotes.com/quote/808551)

+Politics in its current primitive/primal form is the cancer of humanity.

 > "If voting changed anything, it would be illegal." - [George Carlin](https://www.azquotes.com/quote/1248100)

 > "When I hear a person talking about political solutions, I know I am not listening to a serious person." - [George Carlin](https://www.azquotes.com/quote/590435)